smassung/text-data-book-comments/readme.md

 *push*, where the system takes the initiative to offer relevant information to users.
 The main technology supporting *pull* is search engines which are covered in detail in one long chapter.
 The main technology supporting *push* is recommender systems, covered in a later chapter.
-The chapter Interactive Information Access* will cover how the pull and push modes can be integrated in an interactive hybrid system, providing a unified view of text data access.

- - Overview of text data access
+ - Overview of Text Data Access
-   * Access mode: pull vs. push
+   * Access mode: pull *vs* push
-   * Querying vs. browsing
    * Multimode interactive access
+   * Exercises

  - Text Retrieval
    * Overview
-   * Text retrieval vs database retrieval
+   * Text retrieval *vs* database retrieval
-   * Document selection vs document ranking
+   * Document selection *vs* document ranking
    * Vector space models
    * Probabilistic retrieval models
    * Feedback
    * Exercises

- - Search engine implementation
+ - Search Engine Implementation
    * Tokenizer
    * Indexer
    * Scorer